ecr007/Java-How-To-Program/3-Working-With-Objects.md

 ## Converting primitive values to String

-Its is simple, you must use Helper Classes.
+Its simple, you must use Helper Classes.

 Note: The use of underscores as separator in your code, was intruduced in Java 7 and it makes it much easier to look at long numeric values.